ashikajnair/6-day-Devops/Day-1/README.md

 Testing ensures that the application works as expected.
 It can include unit testing, integration testing, system testing and automated testing as part of Continuous Integration (CI).

 IAM : give access to particular service

+HOW TO CREATE AN AWS ACCOUNT:

+Go to aws management console.

+Sign In -> Create a new accoint -> Enter all the details -> Enter debit card and pan card details-> Account is created